gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Aft stabbed a finger toward him.
 "Stow that.
 Indy, this is madness.
-I don't like the *tralpa* any more than anyone else, but as soon as he gets word down the mountain that we've gone over to the scoffing rebels—"
+I don't like the tralpa any more than anyone else, but as soon as he gets word down the mountain that we've gone over to the scoffing rebels—"

 "Stop," Indy said sharply.
 She stood up and gestured at her stool.
 "Sit down.
-Make yourself comfortable.
+Make yourself comfortable,
-And then take a deep breath before you use language like that in this house again.
+and then take a deep breath before you use language like that in this house again.
 We have not 'gone over' to anything, and we're not going to, not as long as I'm reeve.